wavefrontHQ/docs/pages/doc/proxies_configuring.md

 <td>4.1</td>
 </tr>
 <tr>
-<td>deltaCounterPorts</td>
+<td>deltaCountersAggregationListenerPorts</td>
-<td>Port on which to listen only for <a href="delta_counters.html">delta counter data</a>.
-Other data format are rejected at this port.
-If you specify a delta counter port, it can accept both HTTP and TCP data.
-For HTTP data, make a POST to this proxy port with an empty header, and the line-terminated data.
-Use this property in conjunction with deltaCounterAggregationInterval to limit the number of points per second for delta counters. <br/>Default: 50000.</td>
+<td>Port to listen to the Wavefront-formatted <a href="delta_counters.html">delta counter data</a>.
+Other data formats are rejected at this port.
+Pre-aggregating delta counters at the proxy, helps reduce the outbound point rate.
+Use this property in conjunction with deltaCountersAggregationIntervalSeconds to limit the number of points per second for delta counters. <br/>Default: none.</td>
 <td>Comma-separated list of available port numbers.
 Can be a single port.<br/>
-Ex: 50000<br/>
+Ex: 12878<br/>
-Ex: 50000,50001,50002</td>
+Ex: 12878,12879</td>
-<td>5.1</td>
+<td>6.0</td>
 </tr>
 <tr>
-<td>deltaCounterAggregationInterval</td>
+<td>deltaCountersAggregationIntervalSeconds</td>
-<td>Delay time for delta counter reporter.
-Use this property in conjunction with deltaCounterPorts to send points to the port(s) in batches, thereby limiting the number of points per second. <br/>Default: 30 seconds. </td>
+<td>Interval between flushing aggregating delta counters to Wavefront.
+Use this property in conjunction with deltaCountersAggregationListenerPorts to send points to the port(s) in batches, thereby limiting the number of points per second. <br/>Default: 30 seconds. </td>
 <td>Number of seconds.<br/>
 Ex: 45</td>
-<td>3.14</td>
+<td>6.0</td>
 </tr>
 <tr>
 <td>ephemeral</td>